 On this page you can find several interesting tidbits of information about the Alice books.

 All the involved persons remember the 4th July, the day the story arose, as a beautiful sunny day.
-However, Helmut Gernsheim, the historian from the Victorian photography and author of the book ‘Lewis Carroll, photographer’, found out that this day was not sunny or beautiful at all; it was ‘cool and rather wet’.
+However, Helmut Gernsheim, the historian from the Victorian photography and author of the book ‘Lewis Carroll, photographer’, found out that this day was not sunny or beautiful at all; according to him it was ‘cool and rather wet’.

 Dodgson rarely publicly acknowledged that he was also Lewis Carroll.
 He seldom signed his books, and never gave away his portrait.